Updated November 2022

 The following figure shows the overall nonsaline water use intensity for EOR by company.

-The nonsaline water use intensity by age for all EOR companies is shown below in the left-hand figure.
-Select a company size, company name or scheme type from the filter and you will see the nonsaline water use intensity below in the right-hand figure based on your selection.
-This will make it possible to compare the specific water use intensity to the average EOR sector.
+The figures below show that an EOR scheme's age has a noticeable effect on nonsaline water use intensity.
+Select a company size, company name, or scheme type from the filters, and you will see the nonsaline water use intensity in the right-hand figure below based on your selection.
+This makes it possible to compare the water use intensity for specific sizes, companies, or scheme types to the average for the EOR sector.

-Five-Year Trend Data
+Trend Data